Intro-CS-App-Dev-and-Deploy/Overview/README.md

 ### Computer Apps

 Using Processing-JAVA, Hello World, <a href="">Create this Example Code, starter and exemplar</a>
-- See Algorithms Repository
+- Introduction to
 - getting to know the console with print("\n") and println()
 - introductions to primitive variables, and simple counting formulae (i.e. x+1 to x++ to x+=1)
-- "Additions: what else would you put on in the console to tell the world using \t and other character escapes"
+- "Additions: what else would you put on in the console to tell the world using \t and other character escapes"\
+- See Algorithms Repository

 Note for assignments: the following must be drawn "exactly" in a case study (i.e. 1/2, 1/4, 1/5, etc.), then appear in canvas "exactly"
 ---